Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

   workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build passes and a ✔  appears in their GitHub commit log instead of an ❌.
-The build status reported by GitHub Actions will only be a checkmark if the source code and technical writing in the GitHub repository passes all of the GatorGrader checks and all additional checks pass without error.
+The build status reported by GitHub Actions will only be a ✔ if the source code and technical writing in the GitHub repository passes all of the GatorGrader checks and all the additional checks pass without error.

-- **Technical Writing Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when the responses to the technical writing questions presented in the `writing/reflection.md` reveal a mastery of technical writing skills.
-To receive a checkmark grade, the submitted writing should have correct spelling, grammar, punctuation, and formatting in addition to following the rules of Markdown language.
-Your work will receive a checkmark grade for this component if the build report from GitHub Actions reveals that there are no detected mistakes in the technical writing.
+- **Technical Writing Mastery of Either ✔  or ❌**: Students will also receive a ✔ grade when the responses to the technical writing questions presented in the `writing/reflection.md` reveal a mastery of technical writing skills.
+To receive a checkmark grade, the submitted writing should have correct spelling, grammar, punctuation, and formatting in addition to following the rules of the Markdown language.
+Your work will receive a ✔ grade for this component if the build report from GitHub Actions reveals that there are no detected mistakes in the technical writing.

 - **Technical Knowledge and Skill Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when their GitHub repository reveals that they